Fekade/PUI2018_fb1182/HW10_fb1182/README.md

-For this homework I worked communicated my issues to a group of my classmates.
-Andrea, Jerome and Tiffany.
+For this homework I communicated my issues to a group of classmates, Andrea, Jerome and Tiffany.